verokim85/NycParks-cli-app/README.md

 # NycParks

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/NycParks`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+With this gem you will be able to obtain a list of parks in each borough.
+In addition, you will be able to obtain further information about each park such as the name, address, borough and park information.

 ## Installation